thematrixdev/home-assistant-clp/README.md

 ## Common problem

-- More than one `clp` entry will cause issues.
+- More than one `clphk` entry will cause issues.
 Avoid multiple entries.
 - Timeouts may occur on slower hardware.
 Increase `timeout` in `configuration.yaml` to mitigate.

 ## Debug